viniciussoaresti/whativelearned/frontend/html.md

 ### Input:

-One of the most used properties, with a lot of varieties on the type:
+One of the most used properties, with a lot of varieties on the type, like date, radio (button), checkbox, and others:

 ```html
 <input type='date'>